Veterinary Diagnostic Lab & Pharmacy

-A fecal exam is the microscopic examination of your pet's feces, which can be done at our in-house vet lab in Suffolk County.
+A fecal exam is the microscopic examination of your pet's feces, which can be done at our in-house vet lab in Deer Park.

 The ultimate goal of a fecal exam is to identify and treat any GI infections that could be compromising your pet's health and even the health of your family.
 Fecals allow your vet to determine if your pet has intestinal parasites such as roundworms or hookworms.